joadnacer/jdz_allocator/README.md

 In its default configuration, it uses no global or threadlocal vars, making it compatible with Zig allocator design.
 This allows it to function without the need for any `deinitThread` calls while still achieving reasonable multi-threaded performance.

 If multithreaded performance is essential, and cannot be handled appropriately through the use of multiple allocator instances, a global allocator is available under `jdz_allocator.JdzGlobalAllocator`.
 With this allocator, make sure to call `deinitThread` before thread termination to free thread memory for re-use.
-This allocator exists as a singleton.
+This allocator exists as a singleton-per-configuration, with distinct instances existing for different configs.

 Please note that this allocator is a work in progress, and has not yet been thoroughly tested.
 Usage and bug reports are appreciated and will help contribute to this allocator's completion.